tmsuidan/infectionsim/README.md

 You can assume kids will recover in 3 days and be immune

-2 possible situations: first is that multiple infected students multiply the possibility of infections and second that it doesn't
+2 possible situations: first is that multiple infected students multiply the possibility of infections and second that it doesn't.
-This is the second situation.

 no seed was used as we continually incremented the number of iterations until the results converged.